jundalisay/sp/content/en/research/diogenes/lives/chapter-23.md

 So long will I upon this much wept tomb,
 Tell passers by, “Midas lies buried here.”

-And as an evidence of this epigram being by him they quote a song of Simonides, which runs thus:—
+As an evidence of this epigram being by him they quote a song of Simonides, which runs thus:—

 What men possessed of sense